sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 ![Instructions on how to load genome](igv_load_genome_screenshot.png)
 ![Instructions on how to load BAM file](igv_load_file_screenshot.png)

-You should see two tracks immediately below the reference genome on top.
+You should see some tracks immediately below the reference genome on top.
 Now, you can zoom in to the genome.
 Select any region of size around 10 to 50 kb and have a look at the result.